algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 <a name="law"/></a>

+To follow the law the LEDs must be off during the night, between 1:00AM and 6:00AM.

 ## Need to verify what the law tells about this type of project.
 -> carte météo, affichage publicitaire la nuit
 ## Check privacy